Maria Antonia Ferdinanda of Spain

-Maria Antonia Ferdinanda of Spain (María Antonia Fernanda; 17 November 1729 – 19 September 1785) was Queen of Sardinia by marriage to Victor Amadeus III of Sardinia.
+Maria Antonia Ferdinanda of Spain (María Antonia Fernanda; 17 November 1729 – 19 September 1785) was Queen of Sardinia by marriage to King Victor Amadeus III.
 She was the youngest daughter of Philip V of Spain and Elisabeth Farnese.
-She was the mother of the last three mainline Kings of Sardinia.
+She was the mother of the last three mainline kings of Sardinia.

 Life

 Early years

 Maria Antonia as a child, by Louis-Michel van Loo.